Attimore Hall Halt railway station

 Attimore Hall Halt was a halt station on the Great Northern Railway in Hertfordshire, England.
 The station was built near what is now the town of Welwyn Garden City, which would be established in 1920, after the station closed.
 It was on the Hertford and Welwyn Junction Railway.

 History

 The station opened to the public in May 1905, although it was a quiet station, which resulted in the closure one month later.
 The station was demolished.

+Present day

+Today, the site of the halt forms part of the Cole Green Way.